arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/drawing-basics/basic-draw.md

 tags: [Display, Draw]
 ---

 The most basic use of the Giga display shield is to draw an image on the screen using code.
 This is made easy by using the library `ArduinoGraphics`.
-In this tutorial we will go through how to draw the Arduino logo on the Giga display shield with the commands that this library provides.
+In this tutorial we will go through how to draw the Arduino logo on the Giga display shield with the commands provided by this library.
 This is a great tutorial for getting started with your shield and exploring what possibilities the library gives us.

 ## Hardware & Software Needed